Thank you so much for coming to my new home, the house from the 1988 film Beetlejuice.

 Into the kind of space that's perfect for brooding.
 On these stairs, the fact that no one understands you is more of a blessing than a curse.

-Plus, the new tiled floor entry is perfect for just hanging around.
+Plus, the entry with a newly tiled floor entry is perfect for just hanging around.

 A house is meant to be a home, and a home is meant to be a place you never want to leave.
 Which is why the dining room is probably my favorite room in the house.
 By adding some sculptural elements and mood lighting, it's now perfect for entertaining.